d-bell-proffesionally/d-bell-proffesionally/README.md

 Please email me at durondbell13@gmail.com to Get in contact with me.

-I accept messages from Strangers as I am a friendly person by nature and am always down to learn and work together with develpers in the name of Education
+I accept messages from Strangers as I am a friendly person by nature and am always down to learn and work together with developers in the name of Education

 Thanks for reading